-Westiepoo size varies ranging from small to medium.
+Westiepoo size varies, ranging from small to medium.
 The adults can weigh around 20 to 30 lbs and can grow around 11 to 17 inches.
-They have short to medium length soft, and wavy hair, with the colour varying from white or cream with shades of brown, black, or tan.
-People love this Westie-Poodle mix for looking so cute like teddy bears.
-Also, they are easy to maintain since they don’t shed that much.
+They have short to medium-length soft, and wavy hair, with the colour varying from white or cream with shades of brown, black, or tan.
+People love this Westie-Poodle mix for looking so cute, like teddy bears.
+Also, they are easy to maintain since they don’t shed much.

 Westiepoo puppies have rounded faces with round or oval-shaped brown eyes that are endearing.
 Mostly have floppy ears or ears that hang to the side of their faces.
 In addition, they have a dark, relatively large, rounded nose that complements their eyes well.
-It’s also adorable to speak to them because they have alert facial expressions and tend to lean their heads to the side.
+Speaking to them is also adorable because they have alert facial expressions and tend to lean their heads to the side.

 Your Westie Poodle mix can weigh between 20 to 30 pounds, depending on the parents, but Toy Westiepoos Depending on the parents, your Westie Poodle mix can weigh between 20 to 30 pounds, but Toy Westiepoos are more lightweight.
 As for their height, the average can be around 11 to 17 inches tall.
 This breed size varies from small to medium, making them look like teddy bears.
 They inherit their straight, level backbone from their parents.
 Moreover, they may be square-shaped like their Poodle parent or rectangular-shaped like their Westie parent.
 What’s cuter about them is their tails, which are highly placed and slightly curved.

 |Coat Colors||white, gray, silver|